Joint Answering and Explanation for Visual Commonsense Reasoning: Related Work

 \subsection{Visual Commonsense Reasoning}

-VCR contributes to an indispensable branch to the explainable VQA~\cite{DBLP:conf/cvpr/ZellersBFC19}.
-It involves two processes: question answering (Q$\rightarrow$A) and rationale inference (QA$\rightarrow$R).
-Both are embodied in a multiple-choice fashion.
-VCR forces an approach to not only answer the given question, but also provide a reasonable explanation to the Q$\rightarrow$A process.
-It thus makes the answer prediction more transparent and user-friendly to humans.
+VCR contributes to an indispensable branch of the explainable VQA~\cite{R2C}.
+It involves two processes: question answering (Q$\rightarrow$A) and rationale inference (QA$\rightarrow$R), whereby both are embodied in a multiple-choice fashion.
+VCR instructs an approach to not only answer the given question but also provide a reasonable explanation to Q$\rightarrow$A. Accordingly, the answer prediction is made more transparent and user-friendly to humans.

-Existing studies are in fact very sparse due to its challenging nature.
-Some of them resort to designing specific model architectures~\cite{DBLP:conf/cvpr/ZellersBFC19, HGL, CCN, TAB-VCR}.
-For instance, R2C~\cite{DBLP:conf/cvpr/ZellersBFC19} adopts a three-step way to tackle this task, \emph{grounding} texts with respect to the involved objects; \emph{contextualizing} the answer with the corresponding question and objects; and finally \emph{reasoning} over the shared representation.
+Existing studies are in fact sparse due to its challenging nature.
+Some of them resort to designing specific model architectures~\cite{R2C, HGL, CCN, ECMR}.
+For instance, R2C~\cite{R2C} adopts a three-step fashion, \emph{grounding} texts with respect to the involved objects; \emph{contextualizing} the answer with the corresponding question and objects; and \emph{reasoning} over the shared representation.
 Inspired by the neuron connectivity of brains, CCN~\cite{CCN} dynamically models the visual neuron connectivity, which is contextualized by the queries and responses.
 HGL~\cite{HGL} leverages a vision-to-answer and a dual question-to-answer heterogeneous graphs to seamlessly bridge vision and language.
+Following approaches explored more fine-grained cues, such as ECMR~\cite{ECMR} incorporating the syntactic information into visual reasoning~\cite{R3_5_ref2}, MLCC~\cite{R3_MM} using counterfactual thinking to generate informative samples.

-Recently, BERT-based pre-training approaches have been extensively explored in the vision-and-language domain.
-In general, most of them employ a \emph{pretrain-then-transfer} scheme and achieve significant performance improvement on VQA benchmarks including VCR~\cite{ViLBERT, UNITER, VL-BERT}.
-These models are often firstly pre-trained on large-scale multi-modal datasets (such as Conceptual Captions~\cite{Conceptual_Captions}), which is then followed by the fine-tuning procedure on VCR.
+Thereafter, BERT-based pre-training approaches have been extensively explored in the vision-and-language domain.
+Most of these methods employ a \emph{pretrain-then-finetune} scheme and achieve significant performance improvement on VQA benchmarks including VCR~\cite{ViLBERT, UNITER, VL-BERT}.
+The models are often first pre-trained on large-scale vision-and-language datasets (such as Conceptual Captions~\cite{Conceptual_Captions}), and then fine-tuned on the downstream VCR.
+For instance, some models are pre-trained on image-text datasets to align the visual-linguistic clues through single-stream architectures (\eg VL-BERT~\cite{VL-BERT}, UNITER~\cite{UNITER}, 12-in-1~\cite{12-in-1}).
+MERLOT RESERVE~\cite{MERLOT_RESERVE} introduces more modalities, \ie sound and video, into cross-modal pre-training, and significantly outperforms other methods.